flux-iac/tofu-controller/docs/how_to/build-and-use-a-custom-runnner-image.md

 docker push $REMOTE_REPO:${TF_CONTROLLER_VERSION}
 ```

-(replacing the relevant values above with the corresponding values in your organisation/implementation)
+Replace the relevant values above with the corresponding values in your organisation/implementation.

-3. Update the `values.runner.image` values in the tf-controller Helm chart values to point to the new image:
+3. Update the `values.runner.image` values in the TF-Controller Helm chart values to point to the new image:

 ```yaml
 values: